-Prereq: Studio in Ceramics Instructor recommendation is preferred
+Prereg: Studio in Ceramics

 This course is a continuation of Studio In Ceramics

 DIGITAL PHOTOGRAPHY - GRADES 10-12

 This course will allow students to use DSLR (digital) cameras as well as cell phone technology beyond the basics.
 Students can expect to work with compositional techniques (to create high-quality photographs), advanced photo-editing using Adobe Lightroom and Photoshop, engaging critics of artworks as well as printing finished photographs.
 This is a very hands-on and highly engaging course that allows for flexibility and artistic growth.